silvestrodecaro/microsoft-account-creator/README.md

 npm install puppeteer puppeteer-with-fingerprints fs
 ```

 ### Run

 ```sh
 node app.js
 ```

 ## 🔧 Usage

 ### Proxy

 Check line 11 if you want to use Proxies.

-## ⚠️ IMPORTANT
+## ⚠️ Important

-1. Update Google Chrome to the latest version to have good quality account and easy captcha, just go to chrome://settings/help for check or update Chrome Version.
+- Update Google Chrome to the latest version to have good quality account and easy captcha, just go to chrome://settings/help for check or update Chrome Version.
-2. The first time you run the code there will be created a folder called "data", inside there will be the entire browser so it's normal if it takes a little time, but its just for the first run.
+- The first time you run the code there will be created a folder called "data", inside there will be the entire browser so it's normal if it takes a little time, but its just for the first run.

 ## License

 Distributed under the MIT License.
 See [`LICENSE`](LICENSE) for more information.

 [contributors-shield]: https://img.shields.io/github/contributors/silvestrodecaro/microsoft-account-creator.svg?style=for-the-badge
 [contributors-url]: https://github.com/silvestrodecaro/microsoft-account-creator/graphs/contributors